verazb/verazb.github.io/index.md

 I study how individuals respond to the economic incentives created by health insurance, unemployment insurance, and income taxation systems.
 Current topics include
-- The strategic timing of healthcare consumption
+- The strategic timing of healthcare consumption and its implication for health insurance design
-- The design of unemployment insurance with heterogeneous responses to coverage generosity
+- The optimal differentiation of unemployment insurance coverage depending on age and time in employment
-- The labour supply responses of low-income workers to income tax incentives.
+- The impact of income taxation on low-earning workers' hours mismatch

 In my research, I develop new causal identification designs derived from theoretical models, and implement them using large administrative or survey data.